 Q: Why is iron important for our bodies?

 A: Iron is essential for the formation of hemoglobin, which carries oxygen in the blood.
-It also plays a crucial role in energy production, DNA synthesis, and immune function.
+It also is key here in energy production, DNA synthesis, and immune function.

 Q: What are the symptoms of iron deficiency?